willhowes/makers_portfolio_and_notes/week_5.md

 userOne.login
 =>  test@example.com has logged in
 ```
-* Adding methods to an object using the ```prototype``` property also means that we can use inheritane.
+* Adding methods to an object using the ```prototype``` property also means that we can use inheritance.

 ### 'this' - the Javascript keyword
-* It references the object that executing the current function
+* It references the object that is executing the current function
-* Need to think of functions on objects as 'methods' and functions outside objects (i.e. global) as 'functions'
+* We need to think of functions on objects as 'methods' and functions outside objects (i.e. global functions) as 'functions'
 * Example of ```this``` in a method (i.e. a function in a class):
 ```
 var cat = {